-The GEF-funded, UNDP-supported full size project has a reported total cost of \$24,023,636.
-This includes a GEF trust fund grant amounting to 6,023,636 USD (differing slightly from the original PFD allocation) and co-financing by the Government of Andhra Pradesh and the Government of India valued at \$18,000,000.
+The GEF-funded, UNDP-supported full-size project has a reported total cost of \$24,023,636.
+This includes a GEF trust fund grant amounting to \$6,023,636 (differing slightly from the original PFD allocation) and cofinancing by the government of Andhra Pradesh and the government of India valued at \$18,000,000.

-2.2 Mainstreaming Coastal and Marine Biodiversity Conservation into Production Sectors in the Malvan Coast, Maharashtra State (hereafter referred to as the Malval Coast Project)
+Mainstreaming Coastal and Marine Biodiversity Conservation into Production Sectors in the Malvan Coast, Maharashtra State (Hereafter Referred to as the Malval Coast Project)

-The Sindhudurg Coastal and Marine Ecosystem (SCME), located on the west coast of India (Maharashtra) is one of the 11 ecologically and economically critical habitats identified along the Indian coast.
-Due to its high ecological importance, 29.12 sq. km within the SCME was designated as the Malvan Marine Sanctuary (MMS) in 1987 and is one of seven marine Protected Areas in India.
-SCME also has enormous economic significance as one of the major fish landing centers and as a rapidly emerging tourism destination.
+The Sindhudurg Coastal and Marine Ecosystem, located on the west coast of India (Maharashtra) is one of the 11 ecologically and economically critical habitats identified along the Indian coast.
+Because of its high ecological importance, 29.12 sq. km within the Sindhudurg Coastal and Marine Ecosystem was designated as the Malvan Marine Sanctuary in 1987 and is one of seven marine protected areas in India.
+The Sindhudurg Coastal and Marine Ecosystem also has enormous economic significance as one of the major fish-landing centers and as a rapidly emerging tourism destination.

 Fisheries and associated activities are the principal economic resource of communities along the Sindhudurg coast.
-Although most the fish catch is taken by mechanized fishing vessels, non-mechanized (using both motorized vessels and traditional practices) fishing continues to play an important role, particularly for the poorer communities.
-Fishing is primarily undertaken by men, while almost all postcatch work is undertaken by women, giving women a key role in fishery-related decision-making and in social organization.
+Although most the fish catch is taken by mechanized fishing vessels, nonmechanized (using both motorized vessels and traditional practices) fishing continues to play an important role, particularly for the poorer communities.
+Fishing is primarily undertaken by men, while almost all post-catch work is undertaken by women, giving women a key role in fishery-related decision making and in social organization.

-Tourism is considered a high potential economic activity and Sindhudurg was declared a 'tourism district' in 1997.
+Tourism is considered a high potential economic activity and Sindhudurg was declared a "tourism district" in 1997.
 For example, the recorded number of visitors to the Sindhudurg fort grew from 100,000 to 700,000 between 2006 and 2010.
-Further inland beyond the coastal area, agriculture (including forestry and horticulture) is the principal economic sub-sector.
+Further inland beyond the coastal area, agriculture

+(including forestry and horticulture) is the principal economic subsector.
 There are also minor mining and industrial activities.

-The immediate objective of the project is "to mainstream biodiversity conservation considerations into production sectors that impact the coastal and marine ecosystems of the Sindhudurg Coast of Maharashtra".
+The immediate objective of the project is to mainstream biodiversity conservation considerations into production sectors that impact the coastal and marine ecosystems of the Sindhudurg Coast of Maharashtra.

-Hence the Project strategy was to impact and influence the production sectors in and near to the Sindhudurg coast so that they would impact biodiversity in a less negative, or more positive, way.
+Hence, the project strategy was to impact and influence the production sectors in and near to the Sindhudurg coast so that they would impact biodiversity in a less negative, or more positive, way.
 The key production sectors targeted were fisheries and tourism.
-The approach set out in the Project document consisted of data collection, analysis, scientific studies, planning (involving consultation and participation) followed by training and on-the-ground action.
+The approach set out in the project document consisted of data collection, analysis, scientific studies, planning (involving consultation and participation), followed by training and on-the-ground action.
 The actions identified included regulatory measures as well as the modification of production process.

-2.3: Counterfactual Project: Conservation and Sustainable Use of the Gulf of Mannar Biosphere Reserve's Coastal Biodiversity - Tamil Nadu (hereafter referred to as the Gulf of Mannar Project)
+Counterfactual Project: Conservation and Sustainable Use of the Gulf of Mannar Biosphere Reserve's Coastal Biodiversity-Tamil Nadu (hereafter referred to as the Gulf of Mannar Project)

-This project was completed in the Gulf of Mannar in Tamil Nadu, which is within the Eastern India marine eco-region.
-Approved by the GEF in 2001 this project, which was implemented through UNDP, aimed to demonstrate in a large biosphere reserve with various multiple uses, how to integrate biodiversity conservation, sustainable coastal zone management and livelihood development.
-The design and initiation of this project pre-dated the programmatic approach under review and efforts were made to integrate its lessons within the national programmatic framework for coastal and marine biodiversity conservation.
+This project was completed in the Gulf of Mannar in Tamil Nadu, which is within the Eastern India marine ecoregion.
+Approved by the GEF in 2001 this project, which was implemented through UNDP, aimed to demonstrate in a large biosphere reserve with various multiple uses, how to integrate biodiversity conservation, sustainable coastal zone management, and livelihood development.
+The design and initiation of this project predated the programmatic approach under review, and efforts were made to integrate its lessons within the national programmatic framework for coastal and marine biodiversity conservation.

-A mid-term review of the Gulf of Mannar project was undertaken in the first quarter of 2008 and its results were considered in the design of the current IGCMP and the constituent projects.
+A midterm review of the Gulf of Mannar Project was undertaken in the first quarter of 2008 and its results were considered in the design of the current IGCMP and the constituent projects.
 Financing of this project was as follows:

-- GEF funding (including PPG): \$7.65 m

-- UNDP: \$1.05m

-- Government: \$10.6 m (as against \$16.98m proposed at endorsement).
+- GEF funding (including PPG): \$7.65 million - UNDP: \$1.05 million - Government: \$10.6 million (as against \$16.98 million proposed at endorsement)